Alternatives to Docusign®: Pricing, pros & cons, use cases

 • Business Pro: $40/month per user

 • 30-day free trial: Docusign offers a 30-day free trial of their solution.
-This is a good way to explore and compare alternatives to Docusign.
+Free trials are good ways to explore and compare different eSignature solutions.
+(Free trial length may change or vary by region/plan.)

 • Support: Docusign offers a variety of support plans with increasing resources and availability of support.